-One of the most challenging aspects of Kundalini Yoga is keeping your arms in the air during a kriya or meditation without letting them drop for a long period of time, such as in this video by Gurmukh.
-So much psychological, physical and emotional distress is stored and trapped within our arms.
+One of the most challenging aspects of Kundalini Yoga is keeping your arms in the air during a kriya or meditation without letting them drop for a long period of time.
+So much psychological, physical, and emotional distress is stored and trapped within our arms.